Early Reading and Phonics

 The teaching of reading at St John the Baptist Primary school is aligned with our phonics scheme and runs in parallel with the fostering of a love of reading and literature.
 In Year R and Year 1, we teach phonics following the Little Wandle Letters and Sounds Revised scheme.
 The children in Year R and Year 1 have Collins Big Cat reading books, which are matched to your child’s phonic ability and are fully decodable.

-Follow this link for more information about the Little Wandle Letter and sounds revisited scheme : Little Wandle - Programme Overview
+Follow this link for more information about the Little Wandle Letter and sounds revised scheme : Little Wandle - Programme Overview

 Supporting your child with reading in the Early Years